Vi använder kakor (cookies) på vår webbplats för att den ska fungera på ett bra sätt för dig.

 Henry, A. (2017).
 L2 motivation and multilingual identities.
 Modern Language Journal 101 (3) 548-565. https://doi.org/10.1111/modl.12412

 A directed motivational current is a novel construct that captures high-intensity motivation that endures over time.
-My work has involved the development and empirical validation of the DMC construct.
+My work has involved the development and empirical validation of the DMC construct, and the investigation of long-term motivational processes.

 Henry, A., Davydenko, S. & Dörnyei, Z. (2015).
 The anatomy of directed motivational currents: Exploring intense and enduring periods of L2 motivation.
 Modern Language Journal 99 (2) 329-345. https://doi.org/10.1111/modl.12214